yudhisteer/Google-Playstore-App-Analytics/README.md

 * Is any specific category dominating the market?
 * Which categories have the fewest number of apps?

-We will see that there are 33 unique app categories present in our dataset.
-Family and Game apps have the highest market prevalence.
-Interestingly, Tools, Business and Medical apps are also at the top.

 ```
 import plotly